Aircloak/aircloak/README.md

 [config/nginx.conf](https://github.com/Aircloak/web/blob/master/config/nginx.conf) to __/etc/nginx/nginx.conf__ and then run `/etc/init.d/nginx
 restart`.

+You also need to copy over the SSL certificate we use.
+The __nginx.conf__ expects to find it at `/root/certs/aircloak.com.chain.pem`.
+Please make sure it is only readable by the root user.

+Sebastian has the cert stored in a safe place, so ask him for a copy, or better yet ask him to upload it.

 ### Step 3: Configure ~/.ssh/config

 From now on you want to log onto the machine as the __deployer__ user when you push changes.